Hindu College, Moradabad

-Hindu College, Moradabad is situated in the heart of the city on Station Road.
-The college is 0.5 km from Moradabad Railway Station and 0.8 km from the UP Roadways bus station.
-The college is run by the Hindu Educational Society.
+Hindu College, Moradabad is a public college in Moradabad, Uttar Pradesh, India.
+It is run by the Hindu Educational Society and offers undergraduate and postgraduate programmes in arts, science, commerce, education and other disciplines.
+The college was established as a middle school in 1911 and became a degree college in 1949.

 History

 Hindu College was established in 1911 as a middle school.
 In 1916 it was upgraded in a high school and in 1937 it was converted into an intermediate college.
 In 1949 and 1950 it was recognized as Degree and Post Graduate College, respectively.
 Until 1960 B.Sc., M.Sc.
 (Maths), Commerce and B.Ed. classes were functioning, after that in 1961 courses of Art Faculty was established at the undergraduate level.
 In the succeeding years these courses were started at the post graduate level: